JasperZhang121/Android_Rental_App/items/report.md

 **Tokenizer and Parsers**

 *[Where do you use tokenisers and parsers?
 How are they built?
 What are the advantages of the designs?]*
+**the following enum defines different types of tokens.
+Example of accessing these: Token.Type.INT Token.Type.INT {INT, LESS, MORE, EQUAL, AND, OR, TEXT}**

 **Surprise Item**